TortySivill/TortySivill.github.io/_pages/cv.md

 Work experience
 ======
-* September 2023 - Now: Cambridge Spark
+* September 2023 - Now : Tutor : Cambridge Spark
-  * Tutor
   * Deliver AI educational material

-* September 2019 - July 2023: The University of Bristol
+* September 2019 - July 2023 Teaching Assistant: The University of Bristol
-  * Teaching Assistant
+  *
   * Led lab and seminar sessions on the following units: “Artificial Intelligence”, “Symbols Patterns and Symbols”, “Introduction to Computer Science”.
   * Designed and developed the software package and coursework for the unit “Artificial Intelligence with Logic Programming”.

-*  June - August 2017: lloyds Banking Group
+*  June - August 2017 : DevOps Intern : Lloyds Banking Group
-  * DevOps Intern
   * Experienced DevOps tooling: Git/Gerrit, Jenkins, Selenium, IBM Cirrus Technologies.
   * Led a project integrating DevOps methodologies with wider IT team and presented to the head of function on the benefits of DevOps adoption.

-* Sep 2016 - May 2017 : Hewlett Packard
+* Sep 2016 - May 2017 : Developer : Hewlett Packard
-  * Developer
   * Used JavaScript/HTML5/CSS alongside the Cordova framework to create hybrid application for a national squash league